taragnor/city-of-mist/README.md

 * The narration box can add story tags using the same bracket syntax [tag-name] as for GM moves only the tag is added to the container instead.

 * Story tag container tags are always visible.

+# System API (for developers)

+I have recently starting adding more support for external modules.
+This is a new feature, so expect more to get added.

+### Custom Visual Styles

+You can use the "loadStyles" hook to setup a new visual style from a 3rd party module using the registerStyles function.
+You style will be added to the Body tag as a CSS class called style-yourStyleName, which you can then use to reference in your own CSS file.

+registerStyle(styleName: string, cssStyleClass ?: string, localizationString ?: string) : void

+Example:
+Hooks.on("loadStyles", (systemModule) => {
+  systemModule.registerStyle("myStyle", "myCustomStyle", "CustomStylesModule.styleName");
+});